Oktoberfest: Facts and Tips

 (6) No matter which tent you choose, don’t even think about paying with a credit card (the wait staff literally have no time for such transactions).
 Bring cash!

-(7) The word Vorsicht the wait staff keeps barking is a warning for you to “watch out” or “step aside” because they’re “coming through!”
+(7) The word Vorsicht the wait staff continually bark is a warning for you to “watch out” or “step aside” because they’re “coming through!”

 (8) Smoking is no longer permitted in tents at Oktoberfest.